• Skip to primary navigation

 Smoke chicken at 375°F for about 60-90 minutes, until it reaches a safe initial temperature of 165°F.

-How long to smoke a chicken at 250°F?
+How long does it take to smoke a chicken at 250°F?

 Smoke chicken at 250°F for about 2-3 hours, until the chicken does completely reach 165°F internally.
 The photos and video feature chicken in my Sip Bite Go recipe demo was smoked at 250 degrees for a couple of hours.